STOP PRESS -

 ISBN 978-0-9554694-3-5 £7.50

 Crystal-clear plastic covers to fit the above books.
-Lyfjackets ordered without an accompanying book of that size will become creased when packed.
+Lyfjackets ordered without an accompanying book of that size may become creased when packed.

 No. 210mm @ £1.06 each, for all booklets